yichiliao/openbo/README.md

 ## 9. Project structure

-**Purpose:** Provide a **concise map** of the repository—configs, `src/openbo`, scripts, server entrypoints, tests, and notebooks—so you know where to change code or add experiments.

 - `README.md` - project overview and usage.
 - `pyproject.toml` - dependencies, build config, and project metadata.